 How Does the Five-Card Minigame Work?

-Five-Card introduces colour as a deciding factor and adds Special Hands that can override otherwise strong combinations.
-According to the source mechanics, hand rankings in Crimson Desert's Five-Card mode are as follows, from strongest to weakest:
+Five-Card introduces color as a tiebreaker and adds Special Hands that can override otherwise solid combinations.
+The hand rankings run from strongest to weakest like this:

-- Prime Pair - A red 3 paired with a red 8.
-Guaranteed win, no exceptions.
+- Prime Pair - A red 3 matched with a red 8.
+This hand cannot lose.

 - Superior Pair - A red 1 combined with either a red 3 or a red 8.

-- Ten Pair - Two 10s of any colour.
+- Ten Pair - Two 10s of any color.

-- Pair - Any matching pair regardless of colour.
+- Pair - Any matching pair, color doesn't matter.

-Five-Card also features Special Hands such as the Warden and High Warden, which can trigger a rematch even when your hand is technically weaker.
-However, the save-scum strategy described below makes these edge cases largely irrelevant in practice.
+Five-Card also has Special Hands like the Warden and High Warden, which can force a rematch even when your hand is weaker on paper.
+But if you're using the save-scum method outlined below, these edge cases rarely come into play.

 Prime Pair — the unbeatable hand